 “You can never assume guilt,” said Joshua Stanton, a Washington-based lawyer who served as a member of the US Army Judge Advocate General’s Corps stationed in South Korea between 1998 and 2002, according to Radio Free Asia on Nov.
 7.

 “Arrest them.
 Indict them.
 Give them their day in court.”

 Both experts said that the Unification Ministry violated the international torture convention, with Stanton warning the ramifications of Seoul’s decision.
 “South Korea has now implicitly recognized that that (North Korea) is a legitimate justice system,” he said.

 Other human rights organizations and members of the public have condemned the lack of transparency around the case.
 “The whole story doesn’t make sense,” Phil Robertson, deputy director of the Asia division of Human Rights Watch, said in a statement.
 He said Seoul should reveal details of the investigation.

-Robert King, a former US special envoy for North Korean human rights issues, also called on Seoul to be up front with the facts.
+Robert King, a former US special envoy for North Korean human rights issues, also called on Seoul to be forthcoming about the facts.
 “Was this thoroughly investigated before they were returned, and was the evidence sufficiently convincing that they committed these crimes?”
 King said in an interview with Voice of America.

-Robertson from Human Rights Watch urged Seoul not to give Pyongyang “a completely free pass on human rights issues.”
+Robertson from Human Rights Watch urged Seoul not to give Pyongyang “a complete free pass on human rights issues.”

 By Choi Si-young (email@example.com